 Bill Cauveren, Donna Capria, Kelly Kolker, Holly Ray and Dave Wimberly attended.
 Overall the National Conference was well liked, and it was nice to hear what other municipalities are doing to manage risk.

-There was discussion of combining the 2020 Educational Day with the Iowa/Nebraska/South Dakota or IA/NE/SD
+There was discussion of combining the 2020 Educational Day with the Iowa/Nebraska/South Dakota

 Potential sites include the Zona Rosa and the Legends